Special Act

 From the trade fair to the trade audience

-As I’m performing for a specialist audience, I didn’t take my inspiration from science fiction, but went to the Hannover Messe, one of the largest exhibitions of robots for industry.
+As my robot show is aimed at a specialist audience, I didn’t take my inspiration from science fiction, but went to the Hannover Messe, one of the largest exhibitions of robots for industry.
+The “Cobotta” from